akhilmandala/Spotify-Playlist-Extension/README.md

 ## Shortcuts
 - Play/Pause: Alt-Shift-P
 - Skip song: Alt-Shift-C
+- Restart song: Alt-Shift-D
 - Add current song to target playlist: Alt-Shift-X

 ## Set-up and usage guide
+NOTE: Some of these images may be outdated as new functions are added.
+However, The basic flow of this guide is still the same.

 When installed, a small icon should appear in the **Chrome toolbar**.
 ![Toolbar image](/images/markdown_images/toolbar.png)